JonWirtzfeld/Threads/README.md

 Threads is a program that spins up a user-defined number of threads, and allows each thread to increment a single counter a user-defined number of times.

 ## Getting Started
-To compile FruitLoop on Ubuntu, run the following command:
+To compile Threads on Ubuntu, run the following command:

 `g++ -o Threads main.cpp`

 and run with:

-`./Threads`
+`./Threads <number of threads> <number of increments>`